MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-active-directory.md

   >[!IMPORTANT]
   >Create these groups in AD before deployment begins.
 If the scope for any of these AD groups is domain local deployment fails.

 - `security.activeDirectory.subdomain`: **Optional parameter** This parameter is introduced in SQL Server 2019 CU5 release to support deploying multiple big data clusters against the same domain.
 Using this setting, you can specify different DNS names for each of the big data cluster deployed.
-See [here](//TODO add link) for more details regarding deploying multiple big data clusters in the same Active Directory domain.
+See [Deploy multiple clusters in a domain](deploy-multiple-active-directory.md) for more details regarding deploying multiple big data clusters in the same Active Directory domain.
 If the value of this parameter is not specified in the active directory section of the `control.json` file, by default, the big data cluster name (same as Kubernetes namespace name) will be used to compute the value of subdomain setting.

   >[!NOTE]
   >The value passed through the subdomain setting is not a new AD domain but only a DNS domain.